 We are offering a 75th D-Day Anniversary Commemorative wine to help support this historic endeavor and a percentage of sales from our 2016 Liberation Pinot Noir will be donated to a D-Day Squadron charitable fund that is helping to transport veterans, students and the vintage American aircraft to the celebration in Normandy.
-NOTE: The wine is available for purchase today and will be available to ship in early June 2018.
+NOTE: The wine is available for purchase today and will be available to ship in late June 2018.

 The commemorative wine bottle boasts custom art by Craig Kodera that depicts the planes in action over Normandy and the artwork on the nose of the featured plane was inspired by a B-29 that Joe Anderson’s uncle flew in World War II.

 June the 6th 1944 marks the date on which almost 160,000 Allied troops stormed the Normandy beaches to start the liberation of Western-Europe.
 The assault was preceded by 24,000 troops who parachuted in or came by glider.
 The most important aircraft to support the airborne assault was formed by over 800 Douglas C-47 Skytrains.